awsdocs/iam-user-guide/doc_source/id_tags_idps_oidc.md

 **Note**
 The `iam:TagOpenIDConnectProvider` action requires that you also include the `iam:ListOpenIDConnectProviderTags` action\.

 To use this policy, replace *<OIDCProviderName>* with the name of the OIDC provider whose tags need to be managed\.
-To learn how to create a policy using this example JSON policy document, see [Creating policies on the JSON tab](access_policies_create-console.md#access_policies_create-json-editor)\.
+To learn how to create a policy using this example JSON policy document, see [Creating policies using the JSON editor](access_policies_create-console.md#access_policies_create-json-editor)\.

 ```
 {